 • Compensation commensurate with experience.

-• Training and tandem arrangement with present Executive Director
+• Training and task hand-off, transition managed with present Executive Director.

 Note about housing on Martha’s Vineyard

-There is limited available housing on Martha’s Vineyard, and we urge applicants to research this matter fully before applying.
-MV Mediation, unfortunately, does not have housing available for the Executive Director.
+There is extremely limited and expensive housing on Martha’s Vineyard, and we urge applicants to research this matter fully before applying.
+MV Mediation does not have housing or a housing allowance available for the Executive Director.

-EOE/AA employer, MVMP will not discriminate in employment practices due to an applicant's race, color, religion, national origin, sex, gender/identity, expression, age, ancestry, sexual orientation, disabilities, genetics, veteran status, marital status, pregnancy-related conditions, or political beliefs
+MV Mediation is an equal opportunity employer and will not discriminate in employment practices due to an applicant’s race, color, religion, national origin, sex, gender identity, gender expression, age, ancestry, sexual orientation, disabilities, genetics, veteran status, marital status, pregnancy-related conditions, political beliefs or other EEOC protected status areas.

-To Apply: Please send a resume and cover letter to MV Mediation Screening Committee @ info@mvmediation.org.
+To Apply: Please send a resume and cover letter to MV Mediation SUccession Committee @ info@mvmediation.org.